 \subsection{Noisy data}

 We study the dynamics inferred by the Leap–Frog and noisy observations.
-The point is that the presence of noise in data observed from a dissipative system may result in the learned discrete dynamical system becoming unstable.
-The instability is caused by the existence of spurious roots of the corresponding characteristic polynomial.
+The point is that noise in data observed from a dissipative system may cause the learned discrete dynamical system to become unstable.
+The instability is induced by the existence of spurious roots of the corresponding characteristic polynomial.